googlearchive/firebase-dart/README.md

 Create `config.json` file (see `config.json.sample`) in `lib/src/assets` folder with configuration for your Firebase project.

+To run the io tests, you need to provide the `service_account.json` file.
+Go to `Settings/Project settings/Service accounts` tab in your project's Firebase console, select the `Firebase Admin SDK` and click on the `Generate new private key` button, which downloads you a file.
+Rename the file to `service_account.json` and put it into the `lib/src/assets` folder.

 > Warning: Use `config.json` for this package [development and testing only](https://github.com/Janamou/firebase3-dart/tree/master/lib/src/assets).

 ### App tests